10 Frequently Asked Questions about Support At Home

 Question 9: Will I need to be reassessed for Support at Home?

-Home Care participants and people on the National Priority System who are waiting for a Home Care Package will automatically transition to Support at Home from 1st November 2025.
-You will not need to be reassessed.
+Home Care participants and people on the National Priority System who were waiting for a Home Care Package were automatically transitioned to Support at Home from 1 November 2025.
+They did not need to be reassessed.

-The Support at Home funding that you will receive, will match the same level of funding as your Home Care Package.
+Support at Home funding matches the same level of funding previously allocated under their Home Care Package.

 Question 10: How doe I apply for Support at Home?